Tranduy1dol/crypto-predictor/README.md

 ```bash
 predictor new config.ini
 ```
-After trained the model, you can use the `predict` command to make predictions.
+After training the model, you can use the `predict` command to make predictions.
 ```bash
 predictor predict config.ini
 ```